jordonsc/bes/docs/library/DBAL.md

 features will not be implemented, and where possible, some features will be manually implemented in the DBAL so that other engines can maintain their capabilities.

+> IMPORTANT: Because the DBAL needs to sync features, it strips all databases down to their most base level.
+Use
+> with discretion, and consider integrating directly to a DB in complex scenarios.

 Current Implementations
 -----------------------
 ### Wide Column